pan-roy/pan-roy.github.io/_posts/2024-03-27-transactions-api.md

 ## How this impacts you

-In previous tutorials{insert link here}, we examined the procedure for extracting trial balances from Xero.
+In previous [tutorials](https://www.roypan.cc/posts/trial-balance/), we examined the procedure for extracting trial balances from Xero.
 However, accountants may require more detailed data, such as the individual debits and credits that constitute these balances.
 Accessing this detailed data allows accountants to deliver in-depth variance analyses and pinpoint causes of balance movements.

 In this guide, we will outline a process similar to those previously documented, but with a focus on retrieving transaction listings instead.